no00ne/CS305-2025Spring-FinalProject/README.md

 ### Part 2: Block and Transaction Generation and Verification

 Since block generator selection and block verification are implemented in the consensus layer, we simplify these two functions in this project.
-In detail, each full peer can generate transactions with random senders and receivers, and packages received and generated transactions into a new block periodically.
-A new transaction or block is valid if its ID is correct.
+In detail, in each block period, each full peer can act as block generators simultaneously to package transactions in its local pool into a new block.
+Then, each peer broadcast its new block to other peers for verification.
+Regarding transaction and block verification, a new transaction or block is valid if its ID is correct.
 Moreover, a new peer must obtain the latest blockchain from known peers before generating transactions and blocks.
 The procedure of the transaction and block generation, and verification is as follows:

 * Synchronize the latest blockchain from known peers while joining the network.